rhyslwells/Data-Archive/content/standardised/Z-Normalisation.md

 - Centered Data: The range of the normalized data (x-axis) is centered around zero and roughly +/- 2.
 This centering is beneficial for algorithms that assume data is normally distributed around zero.

-- Improved Learning Rates: Normalization allows for a larger [[learning rate]] in [[Gradient Descent]], which can speed up convergence and improve the efficiency of the learning process.
+- Improved Learning Rates: Normalization allows for a larger [[Learning Rate]] in [[Gradient Descent]], which can speed up convergence and improve the efficiency of the learning process.

 ### Z-Score Normalization